Where have you been for the last three years? Dead? In a ditch? Dead in the ditch that is the Marianas Trench?

-I try to respond quickly to all emails, but Saturdays and Sundays are not official business days here at Smelly Yeti, and even during the week life can intervene!
+I try to respond quickly to all emails, but at the moment I have a full time job in addition to Yeti-ing around.
 While I'm fairly computer addicted, any sort of circumstance could keep me from answering.
 Computer on fire, wifi down, plain ole forgetfulness...If you think your email was lost to the sands of time, email me again!

 No yeti were harmed in the making of this perfume.
 Except maybe Jean-Claude; he tripped carrying a box one time.

 Contact me at firstname.lastname@example.org if you have any questions, or if you just want to say hi.
 Be like, hi Abby!
 And I'll say hi or whatever.